How to Buy a Domain Name: A Simple Guide to Get You Started

 Here at Hostinger, we offer low upfront and renewal costs for the most popular domain names and a dedicated 24/7 support team ready to assist you.

-What’s more, we have a web domain checker – the perfect tool to check the availability of domains.
+What’s more, we have a web domain checker – the perfect tool to buy a domain.

 Domain Name Checker